akmallfhn/sevenpreneur/src/trpc/routers/README.md

 | `update.cohortPrice` |         ✅          |       ❌       |         ✅          |         ❌         |          ❌          |
 | `delete.cohortPrice` |         ✅          |       ❌       |         ✅          |         ❌         |          ❌          |

+**Scopes:**

+- Administrators and Class Manager have write access to all cohort prices' data.
+- Logged-in users can see all cohort prices given the cohort ID.

 ## Modules 📕

 | Procedure Name  | Administrator (`0`) | Educator (`1`) | Class Manager (`2`) | General User (`3`) | Public/Not Logged-In |